shtannikov/recruitment/README.md

 ### Prepared accounts

-Depending on the role, the system opens up different opportunities.
+Depending on the role, the system provides different opportunities.
 In order to verify this, the system has prepared accounts with different roles.

 Here they are: